 SOLO RECITAL OPTION

-Scholars may petition and audition for a limited number of one-hour, solo spring recital opportunities via an application form signed by the private instructor and submitted to the Concerts Office.
+Scholars may petition and audition for a limited number of one-hour, solo spring recital opportunities via an application form signed by the private instructor and submitted to the Events Office.
 If approval for a recital is granted, a student may register for 21M.490 and receive 6 units of credit for the preparation of the solo recital with their private instructor and for the public performance.

 EMERSON FELLOWSHIP PROGRAM

 - Open by audition to sophomores, juniors, seniors, and graduate students, the Fellowship funds two semesters of 10, one-hour lessons.

 - Fellows are required to register for Advanced Music Performance, 21M.480/512.

 - To audition for a Fellowship, all eligible applicants must have completed a full year of private study, with the same instructor.
 Fellows are required to study with that same instructor throughout the Fellowship year.